JonathanMwamuka/JonathanMwamuka/README.md

 - 👋 Hi, I’m @JonathanMwamuka
 - 👀 I’m interested in Web development
 - 🌱 I’m currently learning Master of CybeSecurity at Deakin year 3
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on the Gophers Industry project's
 - 📫 How to reach me at s220418055@deakin.edu.au

 <!---